 Gbolahan is a playwright, director and actor.
 He was previously Genesis Fellow/Associate Director of the Young Vic Theatre.
 His play Mad About The Boy, directed by Ria Parry, won a Scotsman Fringe First Award.
 His recent adaptation of Chigozie Obioma’s The Fishermen for New Perspectives toured to The North Wall in September 2018.
-As an actor, he’s currently starring in Katori Hall’s The Mountaintop as Dr Martin Luther King Jr, which has just embarked on a national tour.
+As an actor, he starred in Katori Hall’s The Mountaintop as Dr Martin Luther King Jr as part of a national tour in 2018.

 Monica Dolan is an actress and writer.
 Her debut play, THE B*EASTS, directed by John Hoggarth, was nominated for a 2017 Oliver Award for Best Production in an Affiliate Theatre.
 She has recently appeared in Mid Morning Matters With Alan Partridge, W1A, Wolf Hall, The Casual Vacancy, Complicit and The Witness For The Prosecution.
-She received a BAFTA for best supporting actress in ITV’s Appropriate Adult.
+She received a BAFTA for best supporting actress in ITV’s Appropriate Adult, and an Olivier Award in 2019 for best actress in a supporting role for her performance in All About Eve at the Noël Coward Theatre.

 The Pappy Show